How can patent owners best enforce their rights in your jurisdiction?

 Does the losing party at first instance have an automatic right of appeal?

 The losing party in a first-instance case will always be granted the right to appeal.
-Even on appeal, the successful party may enforce the firstinstance decision if it issues a security bond to cover potential damages due to enforcement of a decision that may be overcome on appeal.
+Even on appeal, the successful party may enforce the first-instance decision if it issues a security bond to cover potential damages owing to enforcement of a decision that may be overcome on appeal.

 How long does it typically take for the appellate decision to be handed down?

-Infringement appeals handled by the appeal courts typically take between one and two years.
+Infringement appeals handled by the appeal courts typically take between six months and two years.

 Is it possible to take cases beyond the second instance?